linode/docs/docs/guides/uptime/loadbalancing/how-load-balancers-work/index.md

 ## Conclusion

 Load balancing provides virtually unlimited scalability, no matter how much traffic grows over time.
 The technology also maximizes availability, either within a single data center or globally across data centers.
-The key to performance optimization is understanding which type of load balancing and which algorithm/s make the most sense for your applications and services.
-Load balancing can nearly eliminate server bottlenecks and downtime, while also speeding traffic to your clients.
+The key to performance optimization is understanding which type of load balancing and what algorithm/s make the most sense for your applications and services.
+When properly implemented, load balancing can nearly eliminate server bottlenecks and downtime, while also speeding traffic to your clients.